Dark Age (a pragmatic warning)

 The Rise and Fall of Empires

-- The chart above was published by Marc Widdowson in 2003 to illustrate the rise-and-fall of six
+- This chart was published by Marc Widdowson in 2003 to illustrate the

-- Marc's chart is from a European perspective.
-The Persian, Indian and Chinese empires are conspicuously absent.
+- This chart is from a European perspective.
+The Persian, Indian and Chinese empires are conspicuously

-modern citizens continue to transition from best-effort fact-checked newspapers to social media and politically biased news
+continue transitioning from best-effort fact-checked newspapers to social media and politically biased

 - 20 years later (2023), I suspect the American wave would already contain a noticeable downward: